keithpe/CodingDojo/python_stack/_python/oop/store_and_products/modularized/readme.md

 - set_clearance(self, category, percent_discount) - updates all the products matching the given category by reducing the price by the percent_discount given (use the method you wrote in the Product class!)

-* [x] Prevent PacMan from leaving the maze or going through the walls.

 * [x] Create a Store class with 2 attributes
 * [x] Create a Product class with 3 attributes
 * [x] Add the print_info method to the Product class